SeisSol/SeisSol/Documentation/supermuc.rst

     spack external find pkg-config

     # install all dependencies of seissol.
-    # We specify the intel and intel-mpi version matching preinstalled version on supermuc
+    # We specify the intel and intel-mpi version matching preinstalled version on supermuc-ng
     # These can be found with:
     # >spack find intel-mpi
     # >spack compiler list